Recommendations and Precautions

 - Discard if package is not intact.

 - Patients receiving chemotherapeutic agents may report increased incidents of tissue necrosis, ecchymosis, or bleeding at the injection site.

-- Patients who are allergic to lidocaine should not use the J-Tip.
+- Patients who are allergic to lidocaine should not use the needle-free J-Tip.